Testing the effectiveness of unconventional monetary policy in Japan and the United States: Empirical results

-In words, $C_{12} = C^*_{12}=0$ means that lags of the short-rate ($Y_{2t}$) and the shadow rate ($Y^*_{2t}$) can be excluded from the equations (\ref{eq: RF Y1}) that determine the remaining variables ($Y_{1t}$) in the VAR, and $\widetilde{\beta}=0$ means that the slope coefficients and the variance of the errors of those equations (for $Y_{1t}$) remain the same when the economy moves across regimes.
+We now test the irrelevance hypothesis of the ELB for the U.S. and Japan using the two null hypotheses, IH$_{1}$ and IH$_{2}$, formalized by (\ref{eq: IH}) and (\ref{eq: IH2}), respectively.

+\paragraph{Testing IH$_{1}$} The basic idea of IH$_{1}$ is that a long-term interest rate is a sufficient indicator of monetary policy stance, and thereby a short-term interest rate becomes redundant and can be excluded from the VAR under the irrelevance of the ELB.
 The results of the likelihood ratio test of the null hypothesis IH\textsubscript{1} in (\ref{eq: IH}) are reported in Table \ref{tb:excl_sr}.
-Panel A reports results based on a KSVAR model, in which lags of the shadow rate $Y_{2t}^{\ast}$ do not appear on the right hand side of equations (\ref{eq: Y1}) and (\ref{eq: Y2*}).
-In this case, we test the null hypothesis (\ref{eq: IH}) against an alternative hypothesis that imposes $C^*_{12}=0$, so this test only has power against violation of the remaining restrictions in (\ref{eq: IH}).
-We do so because the KSVAR model is simpler to estimate for the absence of latent variables, and a rejection of $C_{12} = 0$ would suffice to reject the null hypothesis (\ref{eq: IH}).
+Panel A reports results based on a KSVAR model, in which lags of the shadow rate $i_{t}^{\ast}$ do not appear on the right-hand-side of equation (\ref{eq: CKSVAR-RF}).
+In this case, we test IH$_{1}$ against an alternative hypothesis that imposes $C^*_{12}=0$, and this test only has power against the violation of $C_{12}=0$.
+We do so because the KSVAR model is simpler to estimate, and a rejection of $C_{12} = 0$ would suffice to reject IH$_{1}$.
 Panel B reports the results using the general CKSVAR.
 The table reports results for specifications with different lag lengths of the VAR($p$), where $p=1,\ldots, 5$.
-Column pv-p reports the $p$-value of a test for selecting the number of lags in the model,\footnote{It is the asymptotic $p$-value of a LR test of (C)KSVAR($p$) against (C)KSVAR($p+1$).} which is an alternative approach to the Akaike Information Criterion (AIC), also reported in the Table.
-Both measures consistently select three lags for the U.S. and two lags for Japan.
+Column pv-p reports the $p$-value of a test for selecting the number of lags in the model,which is an alternative approach to the Akaike Information Criterion (AIC), also reported in the Table.
+Both measures consistently select four lags for the U.S. and two lags for Japan.
 Column \emph{p}-val reports the asymptotic $p$-value of our test of (\ref{eq: IH}).
-It shows the data strongly reject the exclusion restrictions implied by the IH for both countries and in both KSVAR and CKSVAR specifications.

-Note that the hypothesis that lags of the short rate can be excluded from a VAR that includes long rates can also be tested in a standard VAR framework that includes lags of the short rate as external regressors.
-This would correspond to testing IH\textsubscript{1} against an alternative hypothesis that fixes $\tilde{\beta}=0$ and $C^*_{12}=0$, i.e., it has no power against any changes in the dynamics that do not come directly through the lags of the short rate.
-This would be a weaker test of IH.

-The second test of the IH is motivated by Proposition \ref{prop1}, which shows that when UMP is fully effective in overcoming the ELB, the dynamics of the economy can be adequately represented by a linear SVAR in $Y_{1t}$ and $Y^*_{2t}$.
-This hypothesis is represented by a VAR that entails pure censoring and no kink, which we denoted CSVAR in Section \ref{s: cksvar}.
-The CSVAR is a special case of the CKSVAR in equations (\ref{eq: RF Y1})-(\ref{eq: RF Y2}) that arises when we impose the following testable restrictions: